 In May of 2011 I had genetic testing.
 I found out that I am a carrier of HNPCC - Lynch Syndrome.
 Lynch Syndrome is a hereditary disorder caused by a mutation in a mismatch repair gene in which affected individuals have an 85% higher than normal chance of developing colorectal cancer, endometrial cancer, and various other types of aggressive cancers, often at a young age – I am positive for the MSH2 mismatched chromosome.
 My daughter was tested shortly thereafter and also came back positive.
 Hopefully this knowledge will save her life.
 How?, you may ask...
 Starting two years ago, she is screened annually for cancer, and if something were to arise, it would be caught early.
 Do I feel guilt for passing this on to her?
 Passing on an 85% chance of developing cancer - Of course I feel guilty.
 I think any good mother would.
 Would I have not had her, knowing the chance of passing it on to her?
 No way.
 I'd choose having her every time.

-Now, four years after my Stage IIIB diagnosis, I have a daughter who just graduated college and is in the beginning of a beautiful life - soon to be a new mommy herself...
-Her and her husband are expecting their first baby in April 2017, I STILL have a supportive husband, and now I also have a life-saving , awesome colostomy bag, and a newly reconstructed vagina *smile*.
+Now, six years after my Stage IIIB diagnosis, My daughter graduated college, got married, and is in the beginning of a beautiful life - soon to be a new mommy herself...
+Her and her husband are expecting their first baby in April 2017, I STILL have a supportive husband, and now I also have a life-saving , awesome colostomy bag and a newly reconstructed vagina *smile*.
 Notice the smile?
 It represents how happy I am with my results and all that I learned during this journey.
 I am thankful to be alive.
 And I'm grateful for every breath I take.
 Plain and simple.
 There is no line too long, no traffic too slow, or no person angry enough to ruin my day.
 It is a conscious choice I make, and I like living this way.

 One of my favorite quotes about cancer: